openvinotoolkit/open_model_zoo/tools/accuracy_checker/accuracy_checker/adapters/README.md

     * `window_lengths` - Window lengths for each base output layer.
 * `face_detection_refinement` - converts output of face detection refinement model to `DetectionPrediction` representation.
 Adapter refines candidates generated in previous stage model.
     * `threshold` - Score threshold to determine as valid face candidate.
+* `attribute_classification` - converts output of attributes classifcation model to `ContainerPrediction` which contains multiple `ClassificationPrediction` for attributes with their scores.
+    * `output_layer_map` - dictionary where keys are output layer names of attribute classification model and values are the names of attributes.